 All of the conditions and the conclusion are graph patterns except "product(?v1,?v2,?v3)".
 This condition is a function.
 Functions in a rule's conditions return true (meaning the condition is satisfied) or false (meaning the condition is not satisfied so the rule should not "fire" (cause the conclusions to be processed).
 In a case like this, the functional also binds the result of a procedural computation to a new variable, ?v3 in this case.

-Equations are snippets of procedural code that provide instructions for computing an output from a set of inputs.
+Equations, also known as functions, are snippets of procedural code that provide instructions for computing an output from a set of inputs.
 These functions can be very important in modeling a domain.
 For example, many reasoners allow rules to have built-in functions to handle math operations, and without the ability to do math operations it may not be possible to construct a useful model.

 The SADL grammar supports two kinds of equations, one in which the body of the function (the set of instructions for computing) is defined in the SADL statement, and another where the body of the function exists somewhere outside of the ontology.
 The first kind uses the Equation keyword.